-Questions involved in studies of the short-range / high momentum nuclear structure and understanding 979 microscopic nucleon structure and dynamics of large momentum transfer processes are delicately inter-980 twined: understanding of hard dynamics of two body processes is also necessary for precision studies of 981 the short range nuclear structure.
-Exclusive large t reactions like $p^2H \to ppn$ process can address many of these questions.
-Advantages of such reaction are a good knowledge of the nonrelativistic deuteron 983 wave function and ability to choose both kinematics sensitive to dynamics of elastic NN scattering and 984 the kinematics sensitive to short range deuteron structure.
-The collider kinematics presents a number 985 of advantages as all particles in the reactions in question have large momenta and hence can be easily 986 detected.
-987
+Questions involved in the studies of the short-range nuclear structure and the understanding of the microscopic nucleon structure and dynamics of large-momentum transfer processes are delicately intertwined: the understanding of hard dynamics of two-body processes is also necessary for precision studies of the short-range nuclear structure.
+Exclusive large t reactions like a $p^2H \to ppn$ process can address many of these questions.
+The advantages of such a reaction are a good knowledge of the non-relativistic deuteron wave function and the ability to choose both kinematics sensitive to the dynamics of elastic N-N scattering and the kinematics sensitive to the short-range deuteron structure.
+The collider kinematics presents a number of advantages, as all particles in the reactions in question have large momenta and hence can be easily detected.

-3.3.1 Probing dynamics of NN interaction
+3.3.1 Probing dynamics of N-N interaction

-The simplest kinematics is production of two nucleons approximately back to back large transverse momenta and spectator nucleon with longitudinal momentum $p \sim p{^2H}/2$ and transverse momentum \geq 200 MeV/c [244, 245].
+The simplest kinematics is production of two approximately back-to-back nucleons with large transverse momenta and a spectator nucleon with a longitudinal momentum $p \sim p{^2H}/2$ and a transverse momentum of $\geq 200 \text{ MeV/c}$ [244, 245].

-In the impulse approximation this process corresponds to elastic scattering of the projectile proton off a quasifree nucleon of the target.
-In this kinematics soft rescatterings of the initial and final nucleons, which accompany the hard pp(pn) reaction are large.
-The eikonal approximation, which accounts for relativistic kinematics as dictated by the Feynman diagrams, reveals the important role played by the initial and final state interactions in the angular and momentum dependences of the differential cross section in well defined kinematics.
-The condition for the applicability of the generalized eikonal approximation [246] is that the c.m. scattering angle and invariant mass of the two nucleon system are large enough so that -t, $-u \ge 2 \text{ GeV}^2$.
+In the impulse approximation this process corresponds to elastic scattering of the projectile proton off the quasi-free nucleon of the target.
+In this kinematics soft rescatterings of the initial and final nucleons, which accompany the hard pp(pn) reaction, are large.
+The eikonal approximation, which accounts for relativistic kinematics as dictated by the Feynman diagrams, reveals the important role played by the initial and final state interactions in the angular and momentum dependences of the differential cross-section in the well-defined kinematics.
+The condition for the applicability of the generalized eikonal approximation [246] is that the c.m. scattering angle and invariant mass of the two-nucleon system are large enough, so that -t, $-u \ge 2 \text{ GeV}^2$.

-It was suggested in [213], [214] that nucleons in the elementary reaction interact in small size configurations with a small cross section - so called color transparency phenomenon.
-This effect is suppressed by the space - time evolution of nucleon wave packets [247, 248].
-However effect of evolution is small for the deuteron where typical distances between nucleons in the rescattering amplitude are is ≤ 1.5 fm.
-Hence the discussed process allows to measure the wave packet size of a nucleon practically right in the interaction point.
+It was suggested in [213, 214] that nucleons in the elementary reaction interact in small-size configurations with a small cross-section - the so-called color transparency phenomenon.
+This effect is suppressed by the space-time evolution of nucleon wave packets [247, 248].
+However the effect of evolution is small for the deuteron, where typical distances between nucleons in the rescattering amplitude are ≤ 1.5 fm.
+Hence the discussed process allows one to measure the wave packet size of a nucleon practically right in the interaction point.

-It was pointed out that the hard dynamics in pp and pn elastic scattering may be rather different [249].
-Hence it would be instructive to compare the channels where pp and pn are produced with large p_t .
+It was pointed out that the hard dynamics in p-p and p-n elastic scattering may be rather different [249].
+Hence it would be instructive to compare the channels where pp and pn are produced with a large p_T .

-Experiments with polarized beams would greatly add to this program: due to a better separation of kinematic domains where impulse approximation, double and triple scattering dominate, while the studies $\vec{p}\vec{d} \rightarrow pNN$ processes will allow both to study spin structure of pp and pn elastic scattering at large t (the later is practically not known).
-Also, it would be possible to find out whether the strong difference between the cross-sections of elastic scattering of protons with parallel and antiparallel spins[207] involves collisions of protons in configurations with sizes depending on the spin orientation.
+Experiments with polarized beams would greatly add to this program: due to a better separation of kinematic domains where impulse approximation, double and triple scattering dominate, while the studies of

+$\vec{p}\vec{d} \to pNN$ processes will allow one to investigate the spin structure of p-p and p-n elastic scattering at large t (the latter is practically not known).
+Also, it would be possible to find out whether the strong difference between the cross-sections of elastic scattering of protons with parallel and antiparallel spins [207] involves collisions of protons in configurations with sizes depending on the spin orientation.

-It would be possible also to study effects of coherence in the channels where exchange by gluons in t-channel is not possible, for example $pd \to \Delta NN$.
+Moreover, it would be possible to study the effects of coherence in the channels, where the exchange by gluons in the t-channel is not possible, for example, $pd \to \Delta NN$.
 In particular, it would be possible to test the effect of chiral transparency suggested in [250] - suppression of the pion field in the nucleons experiencing large -t scattering.